LOBBYING IN TEXAS

 any amount for a state officer or employee to attend a political fundraiser or charity event.

 Detailed reporting is also required if a lobbyist gives a state officer or employee a gift, award, or memento the value of which exceeds $50.

-* The statute sets this threshold at 60% of the amount of the legislative per diem.
-Effective March 5, 2015, the per diem is $190.
-(Prior to that date, the legislative per diem was $150.)GENERAL REPORTING RULES
+* The lobby law sets this threshold at 60% of the amount of the legislative per diem.
+Effective January 6, 2019, the per diem is $221, and the itemization threshold of $132.60 applies to lobby expenditures made on or after that date.
+(Prior to that date, the legislative per diem was $190 and the itemization threshold was $114.)GENERAL REPORTING RULES

 Associated Expenses.
 When reporting expenditures for an event such as a banquet, you must include under "food and beverages" all the other expenditures you made to prepare and present the food and beverages, such as the room rental, flowers, printing costs, and name badges.
 Ethics Advisory Opinions Nos.
 136, 119 (1993).